lbryio/lbry.com/content/news/14-lbry-gets-content-creators-out-of-precarious-position-daily-decrypts-amanda-b-johnson.md

 In Bitcoin, if one or a hundred or even a thousand "hosts" go offline, Bitcoin still lives on.
 And so it would be with LBRY.
 A loss of LBRY hosts would not spell a loss of LBRY content itself; not spell a loss of content creators' hard-built businesses.

 This is what censorship-resistance looks like.
-As information itself becomes more integral – not only to our livelihoods, but to our lives – the most censorship-resistant tools will emerge as the preferable choice.
+As information itself becomes more integral – not only to our livelihoods but our lives – the most censorship-resistant tools will emerge as the preferable choice.
 The Daily Decrypt hopes to be among the first to host our content using such a tool.

 ![Amanda](http://tracesofreality.com/wp-content/uploads/2013/09/amanda-billyrock.jpg)

-**Amanda B. Johnson** is host of [The Daily Decrypt](https://www.youtube.com/channel/UCqNCLd2r19wpWWQE6yDLOOQ).
+**Amanda B. Johnson** is the host of [The Daily Decrypt](https://www.youtube.com/channel/UCqNCLd2r19wpWWQE6yDLOOQ).
 She has written on cryptocurrencies for Bitcoin Magazine, CoinTelegraph, Bitcoin.com, and Liberty.me.

-*Are you a content creator who is tired of middle men standing between you and your audience?
+*Are you a content creator who is tired of intermediaries standing between you and your audience?
 [Sign up](https://lbry.io/get) to be reminded when LBRY launches and we'll see you there!*